bpatram/enriched-plantuml/README.md

 ### Entity-relationship diagrams

-When building ER diagrams you'll want to make sure your diagram type is `"er"` when calling `$setup_std_diagram_for` to ensure styles are applied correctly.
+When building ER diagrams you'll want to make sure your diagram type is `"er"` when calling `$setup_std_diagram` to ensure styles are applied correctly.

 A new object type is added called `table`.
 You can use it like this: